sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 [Sandstorm](https://sandstorm.io) in five minutes.
 Going through this tutorial, you'll learn:

-* How to take an existing web application and turn into a Sandstorm package (SPK).
+* How to take an existing web application and turn it into a Sandstorm package (SPK).

 * How our packaging helper (`vagrant-spk`) lets you edit the app's files on your main operating